Drew-code/dTree/README.md

 1. Python 3.7 or newer
 2. Scikit-Learn module for Python
 3. Pandas module for Python
-4. Numpy Modules for Python
+4. Numpy module for Python

 ## Walkthough
 Start by importing all modules you will need at the beginning of your script.
 These include: Pandas, Scikit-Learn,